alisawiali/Biblothek-Spandau/README.md

 ## Functionality

-The Hotel Booking System allows users to:
+The  Bibliothek Spandau README System allows users to:

 - **api**: Contains the backend code for the Hotel Booking System.
   - **service**: Directory for service-related files.